abramadams/dao/README.md

 Using the built-in methods for CRUD provides some benefits such as being database agnostic, providing optional "onFinish" callbacks functions, transaction logging (for custom replication).

+# Installation
+Copy the "database" folder `(/src/com/database)` into your project (or into the folder you place your components)

 # DAO Examples:
 ```javascript
 	// create instance of DAO - must feed it a datasource name